 Three (3) letters of reference are required* – submitted via GradCAS

 - One (1) academic reference from faculty who can comment on your potential for graduate study in Ocean Food Systems.
+In rare instances when an academic reference cannot be obtained, applicants may opt to request an exemption from this requirement.
+Applicants interested in pursuing an exemption should reach out directly to the UNE Office of Graduate Admissions for more information.

 - Two (2) letters from internship or work/faculty advisors.